FOZAEL/REST-API--FLASK/README.md

+# REST API - NSLOOKUP WITH FLASK
-# Take-home Assignments - External
+### Take-home Assignments - External

 This is a Flask application that connects to a MySQL database.
 It is Dockerized and can be built and run using Docker Compose.
 Additionally, it includes Kubernetes manifests for deployment.